Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

 Briefly, variational Bayesian inference attempts to approximate $p(\fat{x}\vert\fat{y})$ by an alternative density $\hat{b}(\fat{x})$.
 By constraining the form of $\hat{b}(\fat{x})$, one can ensure the mathematical tractability of deriving statistical properties on top of it.
-On the other hand, one shall ensure sufficient approximation accuracy to generate right inference.
-To this end, the Kullback-Leibler divergence (a.k.a. relative entropy), quantifying the difference between a given density pair, is used here.
-Limiting to a family $\mathcal{Q}$ of densities in the desired form, $\hat{b}(\fat{x})$ is chosen to yield the minimal Kullback-Leibler divergence with respect to $p(\fat{x}\vert\fat{y})$~\cite{Jordan1999}.
+In the meantime, sufficient approximation accuracy must be ensured to perform inference.
+To this end, the Kullback-Leibler (KL) divergence (a.k.a. relative entropy), which quantifies the difference between a given density pair, is used here.
+Limiting to a family $\mathcal{Q}$ of densities in the desired form, $\hat{b}(\fat{x})$ is chosen to yield the minimal KL divergence with respect to $p(\fat{x}\vert\fat{y})$~\cite{Jordan1999}.
 In the context of physics, such an optimization problem is also known as variational free energy minimization (a.k.a.
 Gibbs free energy minimization)~\cite{Yedidia2005}.